 Student Learning Outcomes

-Students with a concentration in American Studies will
+Students with a concentration in American Studies will be able to:

 - discuss the significant events, peoples, ideas, and products relevant to the field and study of American studies;